ait-testbed/attackmate/docs/source/playbook/commands/loop.rst

    If defined, this condition is checked before every command in the loop.
    If the condition evaluates to `True`, break out of the loop.
-   Supports the same operators like :confval:`only_if`.
+   Supports the same operators as :confval:`only_if`.

    :type: str
    :required: ``False``